firepress-org/FirePress_Attila/README.md

 ## What is this?

-It’s a theme (*a template if you prefer*) for [Ghost](https://ghost.org/).
+It’s a theme (*template*) made for Ghost.

-Ghost is a free and open source website & blogging platform designed to simplify the process of publishing.
-It’s individual bloggers as well as online publications.
-You can see Ghost as a CMS (content management system) designed to be better alternative to systems like: *WordPress, Drupal, Medium, Tumblr*, etc.
+[Ghost](https://ghost.org/) is a free and open source website & blogging platform designed to simplify the process of publishing.
+It’s for bloggers as well as independent online publications.
+You can see Ghost as a better alternative to CMS systems like: *WordPress, Drupal, Medium, Tumblr*, etc.

+It’s one of the most popular modern [open source projects](https://github.com/TryGhost/Ghost) in the world, and is used in production by tens of thousands of websites and companies.

 ## Live demo